cityofaustin/Residential-Permitting/_project_steps/deck/define.md

 Your deck requires a building permit if it will:

-* Be attached to your home,
+* be attached to your home,
-* Services a door,
+* services a door,
-* Be over 200 square feet,
+* be over 200 square feet,
-* Be more than 30 inches above ground,
+* be more than 30 inches above ground,
-* Have plumbing,
+* have plumbing,
-* Have electric,
+* have electric,
-* Or be built in a floodplain.
+* or be built in a floodplain.
 To find out if you're in a floodplain, enter your address at [austintexas.gov/floodpro](http://austintexas.gov/floodpro/).
 If your Flood Zone says “Flood Zone: X,” then you do not live in a floodplain.

 > ###### [What is a floodplain?](/residential/resources/glossary/floodplain)
 >